urql-graphql/urql/docs/graphcache/errors.md

 Check whether your schema is up-to-date, or whether you're using an invalid typename in `opts.keys`, maybe due to a typo.

-## (21) Invalid mutation
+## (21) Invalid updates type

-> Invalid mutation field `???` is not in the defined schema, but the `updates` option is referencing it.
+> Invalid updates field: The type `???` is not an object in the defined schema,
+> but the `updates` config is referencing it.

-When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates.Mutation` is valid.
+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates` config is valid.
-This error occurs when an unknown mutation field is found in `opts.updates.Mutation`.
+This error occurs when an unknown type is found in the `opts.updates` config.

-Check whether your schema is up-to-date, or whether you've got a typo in `opts.updates.Mutation`.
+Check whether your schema is up-to-date, or whether you've got a typo in `opts.updates`.

-## (22) Invalid subscription
+## (22) Invalid updates field

-> Invalid subscription field: `???` is not in the defined schema, but the `updates` option is referencing it.
+> Invalid updates field: `???` on `???` is not in the defined schema,
+> but the `updates` config is referencing it.

-When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates.Subscription` is valid.
+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates` config is valid.
-This error occurs when an unknown subscription field is found in `opts.updates.Subscription`.
+This error occurs when an unknown field is found in `opts.updates[typename]`.

-Check whether your schema is up-to-date, or whether you're using an invalid subscription name in `opts.updates.Subscription`, maybe due to a typo.
+Check whether your schema is up-to-date, or whether you're using an invalid field name in `opts.updates`, maybe due to a typo.

 ## (23) Invalid resolver